rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

 product_url: cloud-backup
 ---

-Some users are used to taking snapshots of their Cloud Server [product page](http://www.rackspace.com/cloud/servers) as a backup.
+Some users are used to taking snapshots of their [Cloud Server](http://www.rackspace.com/cloud/servers) as a backup.
 If you have a solution where you want to save the server's state or configuration, or want to keep gold copies of your system, then you can create an image backup of the server.
 Because it is an image of the whole server, there